You can still flatten your tummy after pregnancy through exercising and surgery known as Tummy Tuck.

 A tummy tuck is a reliable solution for patients who have chronic pain and urinary incontinence.
 Considering that 5% to 21% of women have chronic back pain for more than 24 months after childbirth, this surgery can help solve this problem.

-After pregnancy, there’s an abdominal muscle separation and weakness, the lower back is left unstable and unsupported, but a tummy tuck tightens the core which reduces the pain.
+After pregnancy, there’s an abdominal muscle separation and weakness, and the lower back is left unstable and unsupported, but a tummy tuck tightens the core which reduces the pain.

 As mentioned earlier, the best time to have a tummy tuck is when a mom has decided not to get pregnant again.
 However, this doesn’t mean you can’t have a tummy tuck during your childbearing years, you can.